maphew/zadam-trilium-wiki/Day notes.md

 You can see structure of day notes appearing under "Journal" note - there's a note for the whole year 2017, under it you have "12 - December" which then contains "18 - Monday".
 This is our "day note" which contains some text in its content and also has some child notes (some of them are from [[Task manager]]).

 You can also notice how this day note has [[promoted attribute|Promoted attributes]] "weight" where you can track your daily weight.
-This data is then used in [[Weight tracker]];
+This data is then used in [[Weight tracker]].

 ## Implementation